 - Slotter Machine

-Cold-working is one of an important method of metal forming that help the manufacturing industries to produce a different variety of products.
+Cold-working is one of the important methods of metal forming that help manufacturing industries produce a different variety of products.

 I hope, this article has helped you to get a clearer view of the Cold working of metal and its advantages & disadvantages.